Dirain1700/rankbot/README-en.md

 # Codes
 All source are on GitHub.<br/>
-If you have any questions, please feel free to ask them in DM or support channel.
+If you have any questions, feel free to ask them in DM or support channel.

 [Dirain1700/rankbot at main](https://github.com/Dirain1700/rankbot)